 Although the longest day of the year (the solstice) is today, 21 June, the tradition in medieval England and ongoing in Poland is for midsummer celebrations on Noc Świętojańska (St John’s Eve, 23 June).
 As this falls on a weekend this year, why not plan something special with friends, in the garden or on the riverside?

 An ancient tradition

-This carnival night goes back far into our history.
-It was originally called the Sobótki or Noc Kupały, some claiming this comes from a Slavic heathen god Kupala (of bathing).
-Since Christian times, it has been named St John’s Eve takes its name from the saints day of John the Baptist on 24 June and linking it to the baptism of Christ in Jordan.
+This carnival night goes back far into our Polish history.
+It was originally called Sobótki or Noc Kupały, some claiming this comes from a Slavic heathen god Kupala (of bathing).
+Since Christian times, it has been named St John’s Eve and takes its name from the saint’s day of John the Baptist on 24 June, linking to the baptism of Christ in Jordan.
 Take from that what you may.

 Tap into nature